jnozzi/cocoadev.com/markdown/HowToKillAFrozenThread.md

 ----

 I don't think there is a way to KILL a thread, like you kill a process (I have looked for that too, but never found anything).
 If you want to kill it because it is locked and using 0%CPU, then, well, it is not using the CPU, so it's OK...
 If you want to kill it because it is in a infinite loop, then you have to use a BOOL variable that you can set from the main thread and that the other thread checks in the critical loop (which means you have to know where it might freeze).
-Sorry, not super helpful!  --General/CharlesParnot
+Sorry, not super helpful!  --CharlesParnot

 ----